Siobhan Schenk field work

-I am currently pursuing my PhD in the Parfrey lab at UBC where I study the microbiome of kelps and their response to climate change.
-My research combines field surveys and lab experiments, along with collaborations with the kelp farming industry.
+I completed my PhD in the Parfrey lab at UBC where I studied the microbiome of kelps and their response to climate change.
+My research combined field surveys and lab experiments, along with collaborations with the kelp farming industry.
+This experience prepared me for my work today, growing black seaweed (Pyropia spp.) in Northern BC.

 Data Science and Open Data Access